aionnetwork/aion-docs/developers/tutorials/web3-js.md

 ### Aion Node

 This is the last step in our project set up.
 We need to paste in the URL of the Aion node that we want to connect to.
-The easiest way to connect to a node is to use a node [hosting service](nodes-hosting-services-) like [Nodesmith](https://nodesmith.io/) or [Blockdaemon](https://blockdaemon.com/).
-Both these services have free options that allow you to spin up an Aion node on the Mastery test network.
+The easiest way to connect to a node is to use a node [hosting service](nodes-hosting-services) like [Nodesmith](https://nodesmith.io/) or [Blockdaemon](https://blockdaemon.com/).
+Both these services have free options that allow you to spin up an Aion node on the test network.

-If you'd prefer to spin up your own Aion node, take a look at the [Java](nodes-java-overview-) or [Rust](nodes-rust-overview-) kernel sections.
+If you'd prefer to spin up your own Aion node, take a look at the [Java](nodes-java-overview) or [Rust](nodes-rust-overview) kernel sections.
 Keep in mind that it can take quite a while for a node to fully sync to the network.

 Once you have your node URL, paste it into your `script.js` file: